BantamJoe/Python-server---machine-learning-game-AI/README.md

 The server then interprets the recieved message, trains the Q matrix (if needed), and then transmit a new set of instructions for the client.

+On closing, the Q matrices are stored into both picke and csv format.
+The pickle format is used as the loading format, and the csv format is used for manual readability later.

 # To run:

 To launch the server, simply run: